Puri railway station

-Puri railway station is a terminal train station and serves Puri, the seashore temple city in the Indian state of Odisha.
+Puri railway station is a terminal train station and serves Puri, the seashore temple city famous for Shri Jagannath Temple in the Indian state of Odisha.
+One of the most busiest railway station of Odisha.

 History

 The Khurda Road–Puri section was opened to traffic on 1 February 1897.
 The railway station was renovated in 2012 into a more traditional Hindu temple structure with more facilities.

+Narendra Modi will pay the foundation stone of the redevelopment work of Puri Railway Station.